AI History Timeline

 Explore what brought us to the AI boom and our path to superintelligence

-Years of AI History
+Centuries of AI History

 Major Milestones